FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: /images/user/catalog5.png
    :align: center

-Sellers, can also update their catalogs.
+Sellers can also update their catalogs.
 To do that, click on the name of the catalog to open the update view.

 .. image:: /images/user/catalog6.png
    :align: center

-Then update the fields you want to modify and click on *Update*.
+Then, update the fields you want to modify and click on *Update*.
 In this view, it is possible to change the *Status* of the catalog.
 To start monetizing the catalog, and make it appear in the *Home* you have to change its status to *Launched*

 .. image:: /images/user/catalog7.png